 Field-hunting tip

-Look in metasomatized ultramafic rocks country — that is the host setting where tomichite typically forms.
+Look in metasomatized ultramafic rocks country, the host setting where tomichite typically forms.
 If you start seeing ilmenite, hematite, quartz in float, you are in the right ground.
 Field specimens usually show a platy crystals, granular aggregates habit, so train your eye for that shape before scanning the outcrop.